 Purchasing new steel shingles is not a decision you should take lightly.
 When making this big decision, it’s crucial that you understand the advantages of choosing new ridge cap shingles over the old and worn-out ones.

 Prevents the Spread of Mold and Mildew in Your Home

 A worn-out or damaged roof will allow moisture to seep into your home through cracks and holes in your ceiling or walls.
 This can cause mold and mildew to grow inside your house, leading to health issues such as allergies and asthma.

 Shingle Upgrades Can Reduce Energy Bills

 If you are looking for ways to save money on your energy bill, one of the best ways is to install new shingles on your roof.
 A shingle upgrade is a relatively inexpensive way to increase the efficiency of your home’s energy usage.
-Newer and more efficient shingles will help keep your home cooler during hot summer months and warmer during cold winter months.
+Newer and more efficient shingles will help keep your home cooler during hot summer months and warmer during the cold winter months.
 This can help reduce your energy costs by as much as 20%.

 Improves the Value of Your Home

 A shingle upgrade is also a great way to increase the value of your home.
 A home with an updated roof looks more appealing and inviting than one with old, worn-out shingles.
 In addition, many potential buyers want to know if they will be able to get a good return on their investment if they buy a particular house.
 Installing new shingles can help boost your profits when you sell your property at some point down the road.

 It Can Make Your Home Look More Beautiful

 If you’ve been considering upgrading your home’s exterior, it may be worth considering replacing your shingles as well.
 Upgrading to a new style or color can make a dramatic difference in how your home looks, especially if you’re looking to replace an older style shingle that may have become weathered over time.
 It will also make selling easier if you ever decide to move again.